-There are many places to visit in Geneva, the city of half a million people and the second biggest city in Switzerland.
+There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

-This city stands on the junction of the Arve and Rhone river, which creates a beautiful and unique natural phenomenon that we are going to talk about a bit later.
+It stands at the junction of the Arve and Rhone river, which creates a beautiful and unique natural phenomenon that we are going to talk about a bit later.

-It is renowned by the Lake Geneva, the stunning view on the Alps, and its numerous parks.
+There are many tourist attractions in Geneva.
+Some of them are renowned Lake Geneva, the stunning view of the Alps, and its numerous parks.

-The headquarters of CERN – The Europian Organization for Nuclear Research is located in Geneva too.
+The headquarters of CERN – The Europian Organization for Nuclear Research is located here too.

 Geneva was the center of the Protestant Reformation in Switzerland (Calvinist Reformation) which greatly affected its later development.
-Reformation is literally engraved in Geneva’s stones, and we will show you how.
+Reformation is literally engraved in its stones, and we will show you how.

 This is a wealthy and multicultural city.
 True financial and diplomatic center.
 But many of its main attractions are cheap or even free.